ApryseSDK/webviewer-html-annotate/README.md

 # webviewer-html-annotate
 Annotate live HTML pages by simply providing URL.
 This way you can preserve all the animations and any interactive content.
+[Watch the video](https://youtu.be/OGswLirzMW8) to see a demo and walkthrough of the project.

 The sample uses [WebViewer HTML by PDFTron](https://www.npmjs.com/package/@pdftron/webviewer-html) for annotating HTML, and [Website-scraper](https://www.npmjs.com/package/website-scraper) for scraping the website from URL.